 3. Turn off the ignition on both vehicles.
-Unplug unnecessary accessories plugged into the cigarette lighter or in the accessory power outlets.
-Turn off the radio and all lamps that aren't needed.
+Unplug unnecessary accessories plugged into the cigarette lighter or the accessory power outlets.
+Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
-And it could save your radio!
-Open the hoods and locate the batteries.
+And it could save the radio!
+4. Open the hoods and locate the batteries.
 Find the positive (+) and negative (-) terminal locations on each vehicle.
-See Engine Compartment Overview on page 5-12 for more information on location of the battery.
+See Engine Compartment Overview on page 5-12 for more information on location.